jsalonen/docker-examples/node-postgres/README.md

 **Features**

 - **Node/Express backend container**
-  - Syncs local changes and autoreload using nodemon
+  - Syncs local changes and autoreloads server using nodemon
   - Persists node modules in a docker volume for fast reloads and to avoid interop issues with host
 - **Postgres container**
   - Optimized for fast bootup